Project Off Track? How to Decide Whether to Replan, Restart, or Stop

 The core issue was a lack of user engagement.

 Users were already stretched with daily operations.
 They found it difficult to participate in design decisions.
 We tried to involve the clients’ accounting team, but received significant pushback.
+They were not ready for the change.
+They were not ready for the:

 Despite these challenges, the project team proceeded as best they could.
 We completed the solution, documented all details, and delivered the outcomes requested.
 But when I handed over the documentation for go-live, the users set it aside.